brother/gleshys/README.md

   * [ ] rename
 * [ ] server
   * [x] server/list
+  * [x] server/templates
+  * [x] server/create
+   * TODO. -u for kvm is not implemented, provide a correctly formatted JSON string - or use the interactive mode by not using the -u switch at all.
+  * [x] server/destroy
+  * [!] server/allowedarguments
   * [ ] Add helper `server has key` to check if server exists in project.
 * [ ] sshkey